ctsit/redcap_external_module_development_guide/docs/development_class.md

 If it fails again, you'll need to dig deeper to find out why.
 It's probably just a small thing, but knowing which small thing is hard to anticipate.
 Sorry about that.

+## Play time

+Now that you have a REDCap system of your own, play with it.
+Know that you can only hurt yourself at this point.
+In the worst case scenario, you can rebuild from scratch.
+Yet know that no one is protecting your work on this personal REDCap except you.
+Don't do any work you aren't willing to lose.

+Here are some things you might try:

+- Access the Control Center > Browse Users.
+Look at the accounts that the installer made for you.
+- Access the Control Center > General Configuration.
+- Access the Control Center > User Settings.
+- Access the Control Center > File Upload Settings.
+- Access the Control Center \> External Modules \> View modules available....
+Download a few modules.
+Try _Admin Dashboard_, _MySQL Simple Admin_, _Image Map_, and _Date Calculated Fields_.
+They are popular and easy to implement.
+- Access the Control Center > Modules/Services Configuration.
+These "Modules" are not _External Modules_.
+They are big features in REDCap that are turned off by default.
+- Access the Control Center > Field Validation Types.
+Do you know these are just rows in a MySQL table.
+Did you know you can add you own?
+- Access the Control Center > Project Templates.
+You can add your own.

 ## Getting the development exercises